8 Things You Can do to Get a Good Night of Sleep

 While it’s common for teens to be unable to fall asleep until after 11pm, nearly everyone has experienced this frustrating state of sleeplessness.
 The key to overcoming this challenge is to hold off on climbing into bed until one feels sleepy.
 Trying to force the body to fall asleep by tossing and turning in bed is ineffective and a waste of time.
 With proper planning, a person can learn to relax, fall asleep naturally, and get some work done in the process.

 A stressful day at work or thinking about an important upcoming project can cause a person to be unable to fall asleep at a normal time.
-In these cases, one can do three activities to bring calm and induce sleep: read
+In these cases, one can do three activities to bring calm and induce sleep: read, pray, and journal.

 #3 Decorating for A Calming Bedroom